abany-consulting-ltd/AutoSLAPS/README.md

 # AutoSLAPS (Automated Serverless Local Administrator Password Solution)

-Au automated Serverless LAPS for deployment via Intune, to randomise Local Administrator passwords on a 3 month cycle and store all passwords in your Azure Vault.
+Au automated Serverless LAPS for deployment via Intune, to randomise Local Administrator passwords on a 90 day cycle and store all passwords in your Azure Vault.

 <br>